Personal loans can be used for any number of reasons from debt consolidation to a home renovation.

 Upstart offers personal loans for any number of purposes but boasts major savings if you want to consolidate debt or pay off your credit cards.

 They also look at your education, area of study, and your job history.
-You can see what rate you qualify for in under two minutes and get funded the next business day.
+You can see what interest rate you qualify for in under two minutes and get funded the next business day.
 Loan amounts are between $1,000 and $50,000.

 Should you get an unsecured loan for debt consolidation?